kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

   * To identify a buffer overflow vulnerability in some program that can be triggered using externally sourced data under the attackers control.
   * To understand how that buffer will be stored in the processes' memory, and hence the potential for corrupting adjacent memory locations and potentially altering the flow of execution of the program.

+## What Can Programming Languages Do to Prevent These Attacks?

 ### Compile-Time Defense

 Aims to harden programs to resist attacks.

 * Choice of programming language
-  * One possibility is to write the program using a modern high-level programming language that has a strong notion of variable type and what constitutes permissible operations on them.
+  * One possibility is to write the program using a modern high-level programming language that has a **strong notion of variable type** and what constitutes **permissible operations** on them.
   * The flexibility and safety provided by these languages does come at a cost in resource use, both at compile-time and also in additional code that must execute at run-time.
 * Safe coding techniques
   * Programmers need to inspect the code and rewrite any unsafe coding constructs.